Be at the Heart of our Community!

-The post-holder will work closely with the Speech and Language Therapy team and the wider Multi-Disciplinary Team to provide assessment, diagnosis and management of adults with a variety of acquired conditions.
+The post-holder will work closely with the Speech and Language Therapy team and the wider Multi-Disciplinary Team to provide assessment, diagnosis and management of adults following stroke or other medical presentation.
 This will include goal setting, therapeutic input, supporting volunteers and assistants and liaising with families.
 The post-holder will be responsible for prioritising their own time effectively in the management of the caseload and demonstrating effective clinical practice through continued learning, reflective practice and supervision.

 Whilst it is not a legal requirement, Hertfordshire Community NHS Trust encourages and supports all staff to be vaccinated as this remains the best line of defence against COVID-19.Person SpecificationQualifications and EducationEssential

 - An appropriate qualification to practise as a Speech and Language Therapist.